 - Shape the mixture into tofu meatballs, this recipe makes about 16-18 meatballs.

-- Bake the tofu meatballs in the oven for 20 minutes.
+- Bake the tofu meatballs in the oven for 20 minutes or air fry for 15 minutes, flipping halfway.

 Sweet and Sour glaze